jeremy-costello/sat-stac-dl/README.md

 ## Features

-- Generates random bounding boxes within Canada.
+- Generates various lat/long coordinates within Canada.
+  - can be from across provinces, census divisions, census subdivisions, or completely random
 - Fetches RCM-ARD imagery using STAC APIs.
 - Fetches associated landcover data.
 - Extracts metadata from shapefiles for provinces, census divisions, and subdivisions.